 Those focused on repair and rebuild can leverage our data, even down to a recent customer in marketing, who was attempting to determine the correct audience for marketing a policy.
 We have the current property intelligence all insurers need.
 If an insurer doesn't want to underwrite a property with a trampoline, swimming pool or solar panel, we can show them properties that meet that risk profile with our AI image data layers, saving a lot of time on physical inspections.

-I refer back to the truth on the ground.
 There is a difference between the truth offered by these two imagery types.
-Think of the imagery marketplace as an inverted wedding cake, the top is satellite imagery, where yes - coverage is pretty broad and you may be able see your property with no problem, but with traditional satellite providers the quality levels are lower and images are blurry.
+Think of the imagery marketplace as an inverted wedding cake, the top is satellite imagery, where yes, coverage is pretty broad and you may be able see your property with no problem, but with traditional satellite providers the quality levels are lower and images are blurry.

 The fine details are critical, especially for an insurer so they can do things like measure roof pitch and area.
 Go further down in this inverted cake and you’ll find the sweet spot in the aerial imagery space.
-Where satellite offers imagery at a 20-50cm resolution, allowing me to see a house, Nearmap’s 5.5-7.5cm resolution allows me to count the number of tiles on the roof of that house.
+Where satellite offers imagery at a 20-50cm resolution, allowing me to see a house, the 5.5-7.5cm resolution offer by Nearmap allows me to count the number of tiles on the roof of that house.